Watch the video tutorial for detailed instruction then follow the steps below:

 DIY Fabric Face Mask With Wire Nose Support.
 Washable, Reversible.

 Editor's Note: This mask is not a N95 mask.
 It is meant to be used for general protection from coughing and sneezing when out in public.
 This is not protection in place of social distancing.
 At this time, it is best to stay home when possible.
-For necessary trips out, like trips to the grocery store, it's a good idea to wear protection for others around you.
+For necessary trips out, like trips to the grocery store, the CDC recommends wearing a mask to provide whatever protection you can for yourself and others.

 You can help your loved ones and your community by sewing a fabric face mask.
 This is an easy beginner sewing project and a great way to help prevent the spread of infection (in addition to practice social distancing and washing your hands of course).
 Medical face masks are in high demand.
 Help fill the need with these washable, reversible masks that with wire nose support.